ibpdas/data-strategy-impact-dashboard/README.md

 ---

 > ### 📌 Concept in 30 seconds

-> ValueLine shows how foundational data work (Level 1) shapes maturity and system behaviour (Level 2) and drives public value outcomes (Level 3).
+> ValueLine shows how foundational data work (Level 1) shapes maturity and system behaviour (Level 2) and ultimately drives public value outcomes (Level 3).

-> It offers a simple causal chain and a reusable dashboard that helps leaders prioritise and make decisions in complex, federated organisations.
+> It gives leaders a clear causal chain and a reusable dashboard to compare options, understand time horizons, and choose faster paths to value in federated environments.

-> It moves conversations away from “why aren’t outcomes here yet?” toward “are the foundations and system conditions set up to deliver them?”
+> It helps shift conversations from *“why isn’t value here yet?”* to *“what conditions will unlock value next, and how do we sequence effort to get there?”*

 ---